1. What is the Care Team and what is the purpose of reporting incidents?

 If the matter is an emergency and needs immediate action, please contact the University Police at 716-878-6333

 If you sense something is not right, please let us know.
-Online reports and email will respond within 24 hours during the work week.
+Online reports and email will respond within one (1) business day while classes are in session.
 The team is available to support you, but in order to assist, we need you to contact us.

 3. Who is the Care Team and how will I be contacted?